jawahar-shazab/docs/docs/api.md

 GET /v1/agents/all
 ```

-Fetches all agents, including their detailed information.
+This API returns detailed information about all agents, including their configurations, statuses, and other key details.
+It provides a comprehensive view of all agents in the system.

 #### 4. Agent Heartbeat